 - 1. Opening (10 minutes)

 - A. Spelling to Complement Reading

 - 2. Work Time (45 minutes)

-- A. Extended Differentiated Small Group Instruction: Cycle 20 Assessment
+- A. Extended Differentiated Small Group Instruction: Cycle 21 Assessment

 - 3. Closing and Assessment (2-5 minutes)

 - A. Reflecting on Learning

 - I can write the letters for each sound I hear in CVC words.
-(RF.K.3) - I can spell VC and CVC words from Cycle 20.
+(RF.1.3) - I can spell VC and CVC words from Cycle 21.
 (L.K.2) I can read VC, CVC, and high-frequency words.

-Cycle 20 Assessment
+Cycle 21 Assessment

 - In Opening A, the Engagement Text serves to pique students' interest about the Decodable Reader, introduced in Work Time B, by incorporating the topic and using words connected to the phonemes students are working with. - In Work Time A, students answer suggested (or similar) text-based comprehension questions.
 Although the K-2 Skills Block focuses primarily on RF standards, comprehension is an integral part of reading development.
 Leading a brief discussion after the read-aloud connects students to key ideas, details, and vocabulary contained within it.
-If students are retelling a story for the first time, consider modeling the practice for them and practicing with volunteers before students are asked to do this with a partner. - In Work Time B, students are introduced to the Decodable Reader: "Josh Takes a Bath."
-This short text incorporates high-frequency words introduced in prior Mystery Word lessons and CVC words with the phonemes and graphemes they have been working on.
+If students are retelling a story for the first time, consider modeling the practice for them and practicing with volunteers before students are asked to do this with a partner.

+- In Work Time B, students are introduced to the Decodable Reader: "Josh and Chip at the Farm."
+This short text incorporates high-frequency words introduced in previous Mystery Word lessons (example: "where," "they," and "there" from Cycle 20) and CVC words with the phonemes and graphemes they have been working on throughout Modules 3 and 4.
 The decodable text provides an opportunity to practice concepts of print (examples: one-to-one correspondence and return sweep).
-It also provides the opportunity for students to apply and practice their growing ability to map phonemes (sounds) to the graphemes (letters) by decoding simple one-syllable words. - Pairing students during the Decodable Reader routine provides support for those who need it and engages more proficient students to apply their knowledge to support a peer.
-Have students work individually if you prefer that they receive more individual practice without peer guidance or support.

-Consider how to collect data on how well students use high-frequency word knowledge and concepts of print (and, in the future, decoding skills) while reading their Decodable Readers.
-Two options: anecdotal notes that identify strategies being used or miscues made (examples: "reread the sentence," "read /i/ for /e/"), or asking students to mark words they find challenging.
+It also provides the opportunity for students to apply and practice their growing ability to map phonemes (sounds) to the graphemes (letters) by decoding simple one-syllable words using all of the short vowel sounds. - Pairing students during the Decodable Reader routine provides support for those who need it and engages more proficient students to apply their knowledge to support a peer.
+Have students work individually if you prefer that they receive more individual practice without peer guidance or support. - Consider how to collect data on how well students use high-frequency word knowledge and concepts of print (and, in the future, decoding skills) while reading their Decodable Readers.
+Two options: anecdotal notes that identify strategies being used or miscues made (examples: "reread the sentence," "read /e/ for /a/"), or asking students to mark words they find challenging.

 Throughout Modules 1-3, students have learned high-frequency words during the Mystery Word instructional practice.
-Some of those words are used in the decodable text "Josh Takes a Bath."
-Students also apply segmenting and blending skills (as learned in the Phoneme Building and Segmentation and Chaining instructional practices) to decode words in this text.
+The high-frequency words "and," "in," "a," "where," "are," "they," "there," "is," "with," "see," and "of" are used in the decodable text "Josh and Chip at the Farm."
+Students also apply segmenting and blending skills (as learned in the Phoneme Blending and Segmenting and Chaining instructional practices) to decode words in this text.

-■ In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it might be important to becoming proficient readers and writers.
-Throughout the module, guide students toward more specific responses (example: "I tapped out each sound in the words and I thought about the sound the vowel makes.
-That will help me figure out what a word says if I don't recognize it right away").
+■ In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
+Throughout the module, guide students toward more specific responses (example: "I tapped out the sound for each letter I saw and then I blended them to say the word!").
 Consider asking students to name how they are building habits of character (examples: persevering, listening to partner).